Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

 where $w^\prime_{e_1}=w^\prime_{e_2}=w_e$.
 One can easily observe that solving LP \eqref{lp:modmatching} is equivalent to solving LP \eqref{lp:matching} due to our construction of $G^\prime$ and $w^\prime$.
 Now, construct the following GM for LP \eqref{lp:modmatching}:

 where the factor function $\psi_v$ is defined as

-For the above GM \eqref{gm:modmatching}, we derive the following corollary of Theorem \ref{thm:main} whose formal proof is presented in Section \ref{apdx:matching}. \begin{corollary} If the solution of the maximum weight perfect matching LP \eqref{lp:modmatching} is unique, then the max-product BP on GM \eqref{gm:modmatching} converges it. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights $[w^\prime_{e_i}]$.
-We note that it is known \citep{bayati2011belief} that BP converges to the unique and integral solution of LP \eqref{lp:matching}, while Corollary \ref{cor:matching} implies that BP can solve it without the integrality condition.
+For the above GM \eqref{gm:modmatching}, one can easily check that Condition {\em C2} of Theorem \ref{thm:main} and the condition of Lemma \ref{lem:c3} hold.
+This directly leads to the following corollary. \begin{corollary} If the solution of the maximum weight perfect matching LP \eqref{lp:modmatching} is unique, then the max-product BP on GM \eqref{gm:modmatching} converges in $O(w_{\max}|E|^{2.5}/\rho)$ iterations. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights $[w^\prime_{e_i}]$.
+We note that it is known \citep{bayati2011belief} that BP converges to the unique and integral solution of LP \eqref{lp:matching}, while Corollary \ref{cor:matching} implies that BP can solve it without the integrality condition of LP \eqref{lp:matching} by solving GM \eqref{gm:modmatching}.
 We note that one can easily obtain a similar result for the maximum weight (non-perfect) matching problem, where we omit the details in this paper.